June 19, 2011 – July 9, 2020

 Elita passed away on July 9, 2020, just 20 days after her 9th birthday.
 In those final days, Dafina made a promise to herself that she would honor her daughter’s incredible spirit by fighting to one day have viable treatment options for other children.

 In the midst of navigating her incredible pain and loss, Dafina has joined the ChadTough Defeat DIPG Foundation as a Family Partner, to help raise awareness and funds for the research so desperately needed in order for a cure.
-Dafina shared with us this powerful poem that offers a glimpse into the heart of a grieving mother:
+Dafina shared with us this powerful poem she wrote that offers a glimpse into the heart of a grieving mother:

 A MOTHER’S ACHING HEART FOR HER CHILD Most people have experienced pain of some sort, Do you remember a time when tears came without warning and just flowed?
 Maybe that was one minute, one hour, one day, But imagine this being every minute, every hour, every day, For many days, many nights, many weeks, Tears flowing and you cry yourself to sleep.
 That’s a mother’s heart grieving for her child before she even lost her, That’s a mother’s heart aching because she cannot make it better, That’s a mother’s heart aching for her child with terminal cancer!
 A mother that cannot even tell her!
 How can I watch her drift away, while I stay?!”
 “How can I tell her that it will be ok?
 That’s a mother’s heart wishing she can make it go away, That’s a mother’s heart wanting to switch places and take that pain away.
 You always promise your child you will protect them, You always promise to keep them safe, But this time that is not the case!
 This time you cannot keep that promise, This time you are hopeless and helpless, And tears keep flowing, they are endless!
 Awareness=Funds=RESEARCH=CURE